St Mary Immaculate Roman Catholic Church, Warwick

 St Mary Immaculate is an active Roman Catholic parish church in the town of Warwick, England.
 It lies to the south west of the town on West Street outside the West Gate.

 The church was opened on 12 May 1860.
-The architect was Edward Welby Pugin, eldest son of the more famous Augustus Pugin.
+The architect was Edward Welby Pugin, eldest son of Augustus Pugin.
 The church is built in red brick and Bath stone in the Decorated Gothic style and is a Grade II listed building.
-St Mary Immaculate was probably the first church in England to be dedicated to the Immaculate Conception after the definition of the dogma in 1854.
+The builder was William Gascoyne (1827–1902) of Leamington.
+St Mary Immaculate was one of the first churches in England to be dedicated to the Immaculate Conception after the definition of the dogma in 1854.
+It was the first permanent Roman Catholic church in Warwick.
+The church was consecrated on 15 June 1939.
+The presbytery was built at the same time as the church but has been altered.

 During the First World War (1914–1918) J. R. R. Tolkien, the author of over 56 books, including The Lord of the Rings, married parishioner Edith Mary Bratt in the church on 22 March 1916.
 A blue plaque commemorating the marriage was unveiled in July 2018.

-The church is linked to St Mary Immaculate Catholic Primary School which was originally next to the church.
-This building is now the church hall and St Mary Immaculate Catholic primary school occupies a much larger site next to Priory Park.
+The church is linked to St Mary Immaculate Catholic Primary School which was originally in the building next to the church, built in 1905.
+This building is now the church hall.
+Since 1973 St Mary Immaculate Catholic Primary School occupies a much larger site next to Priory Park.